SpotOnInc/renovate-config/README.md

 * [How Renovate find/create/update PRs](https://docs.renovatebot.com/key-concepts/pull-requests/)
   TL;DR: Renovatebot checks branch names and PR titles.
 If PR is not found to match the branch - Renovatebot will create a new PR.
-  To recreate closed PR - just rename closed PR.
+  To recreate a closed PR, rename the closed PR.

 ### Renovate App and presets configuration